 This course will cover the fundamentals of product photography.
 We’ll cover various lighting scenarios, the use of a translucent light table, strobe lighting, continuous lighting.
 Additionally we’ll cover the use of macro lenses and ring-flashes for those small objects.

 Lightroom is a powerful tool that offers more than just basic photo editing.
 Lightroom incorporates Adobe Camera RAW and Basic Image Editing capabilities with a File Management system based on a real relational database (Lightroom Catalogs).
 Lightroom allows you to shoot your photos in your DSLRs RAW file format without the hassle traditionally associated with RAW conversion.
 This allows you take advantage of the superior image quality that the RAW file format afford you without having to worry about any conversions.
 Of course if all you have are JPG image files you can still use the editing features and image management system that Lightroom offers.

 Topics include: Description of Camera RAW and DNG (Digital Negative) file formats.
 Structuring your computer’s drive to make using the Lightroom Catalog easier.
 Using Adobe’s XMP (sidecar) files to safeguard your editing changes.
 Image import functions, along with image editing, batch processing, export functions, and archiving.
 This is a demo class, so feel free to bring a laptop with Lightroom loaded to follow along, or download a 30-day trial version just a few days before the first class.

 Learn to take pleasing outdoor portraits in harsh lighting conditions.
 Participants will need a hot-shoe flash with TTL and manual capabilities.
 Learn to use reflectors, lighting diffusers, natural shading, full and fill flash.
 Course will consist of two classroom sessions, one to cover specifics and techniques and one to share and critique your work.
-There will also be two weekend field trip sessions to put into practice what was covered in class.
+There will also be one weekend field trip sessions to put into practice what was covered in class.